Our 2030 commitment

 Credit image : CARE

-For now, just enjoy your Galaxy® treat knowing that it was made by Mars Wrigley, a company that has committed to help a million people thrive.
+For now, just enjoy your Galaxy® treat knowing that it was made by Mars, a company that has committed to help a million people thrive.
 Because we’re making chocolate better, one piece at a time.

 Galaxy® is proud to be a Mars brand.
-Mars makes long-term financial commitments to Care which are not dependent on product sales.
+Mars has made long-term financial commitments to CARE which are not dependent on product sales.

 ^ This is based on an estimate of five members per household in both Ghana and Cote d’Ivoire (the main VSLA program beneficiary plus an additional four household members), where members of the household refer to people who are living under the same roof and therefore also likely to benefit from the VSLA member’s participation in the VSLA.
 Research conducted by KIT (Royal Tropical Institute in the Netherlands) includes additional information on cocoa farming household sizes (data from 2018): Bymolt, R., Laven, A., Tyszler, M. (2018).
 Demystifying the cocoa sector in Ghana and Côte d’Ivoire, available online at Demystifying the Cocoa Sector in Ghana and Côte d’Ivoire - KIT Royal Tropical Institute (see, e.g., Chapter 3 (Respondent and household demographics), page 43 (estimating that the mean household size was 5.77 members in Ghana and 6.79 members in Côte d’Ivoire))